IFRA World Publishing Expo 2019 Round-Up: Time for Publishers to Think Reader First?

 The Athletic is a good example of streamlined sign-up done well, using Facebook and PayPal’s 1-Step Checkout to enable readers to subscribe for a 7–day free trial (and beyond) with almost no friction at all.

 MPP Global recently trialled a new ‘Express Checkout’ flow with a client in the US, initial results have been awesome with desktop conversions up from 5% to 15% and mobile conversions from 0.6% to 2%.
 Essentially this process requires only an email address and payment details to be entered, the user then follows prompts to create a password post payment.
-Further tests follow to optimize design on mobile pages and make payment types such as Apple Pay more prominent on mobile devices, but the results to date speak for themselves.
+Further tests follow to optimise design on mobile pages and make payment types such as Apple Pay more prominent on mobile devices, but the results to date speak for themselves.

 MPP Global’s publisher–centric roadmap and focus on user journeys and emerging payment types means that publishers can simply ‘turn on’ new payment types or sign on features, rather than having to continually develop and keep up with changing consumer trends.